ABOUT THIS POSTER

 Printing The Second Color

 Since the second color is the final and trapping color, this is when the magic happens.
 I will never get over the feeling of pride and accomplishment when the screen is lifted and I get to see how the whole design comes together.
-Although this is can also be a moment of frustration if there are issues such as mis-registration, stencil breakdown, pin holes or color clash.
+Although this is can also be a moment of frustration if there are issues such as screens out of registration, stencil breakdown, pin holes or color clash.

 The biggest surprise for this color was even though Jenn mixed up the perfect looking gray, when it was pulled the color was closer to black than the gray we were shooting for.